thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 14.10.
 But there remain several other problems.

-First, unfortunately, the raider will still not be visible, even though it should be, whenever the player's ship is just to the left of the discontinuity line.
+First, unfortunately, the enemy will still not be visible, even though it should be, whenever the player's ship is just to the left of the discontinuity line.
 In fact, if you stay just to the left of the line and keep the habitat in view, you'll eventually see the habitat rise into the air, apparently of its own accord!
-It's being lifted by the invisible raider.
-If you move back to the right of the discontinuity line, the raider will suddenly pop back into visibility.
+It's being lifted by the invisible enemy.
+If you move back to the right of the discontinuity line, the enemy will suddenly pop back into visibility.

 Why is this?
 Well, the entities for the planet surface and the habitat don't have the Collidable property on them, at least not yet.
 If a given entity has a Collidable property, then the camera uses it to determine whether that entity is in its field of view or not, and then only draws those entities that are in its field of view.
 By contrast, entities with no Collidable property, like the planet and the habitat, have to always be drawn no matter what, because the camera has no way of telling if they're in its field of view or not.
 Even if their current positions don't fit within the screen at the moment, they're still drawn, they're just drawn off the screen.

-But the Raider entity does have a Collidable property, and so, when the player's ship moves just to the left of the discontinuity line, and the camera follows it there, suddenly the camera's field of view no longer collides with the raider.
-This is because, technically, the camera is about 700 pixels to the right of the raider.
-In order for the raider to collide with the camera's field of view under these circumstances, either the collider for the camera or the collider for the raider must be made to wrap.
+But the Enemy entity does have a Collidable property, and so, when the player's ship moves just to the left of the discontinuity line, and the camera follows it there, suddenly the camera's field of view no longer collides with the enemy.
+This is because, technically, the camera is about 700 pixels to the right of the enemy.
+In order for the enemy to collide with the camera's field of view under these circumstances, either the collider for the camera or the collider for the enemy must be made to wrap.

-Second, bullets act weird around the discontinuity line, in a way similar to but not exactly the same as the strange way the raiders act.
+Second, bullets act weird around the discontinuity line, in a way similar to but not exactly the same as the strange way the enemies act.
 If you fire bullets across the line and then move the ship across the line to follow them, they will disappear.
-The bullets have a Collidable property like the raider, but unlike the raider their Drawable property hasn't been set up to wrap yet.
+The bullets have a Collidable property like the enemy, but unlike the enemy their Drawable property hasn't been set up to wrap yet.
 And unlike the player's ship, they don't have a constraint to make their physical position wrap at the discontinuity line.
-We'll need to set up that constraint and that wrapping of the Drawable, but even after that the bullets will pop in and out of visibility based on which sides of the discontinuity line they and the ship are, just like the raider.
+We'll need to set up that constraint and that wrapping of the Drawable, but even after that the bullets will pop in and out of visibility based on which sides of the discontinuity line they and the ship are, just like the enemy.
 To fix this problem, again, either the collider for the camera or the collider for each bullet will have to be made to wrap.

 Note that the player's ship doesn't exhibit these visibility problems.
 This is because an attempt is always made to draw the Player entity, as it too lacks a Collidable property right now.
 But even if it had a Collidable property, it would still always be drawn, because the camera moves around to follow it.
 And because the camera and the ship are always on the same side of the discontinuity line, the ship's Drawable doesn't need to be wrapped, either.